magicmirror-sdmy/MMM-Shairportsync-color/README.md

 ## Credits

 - **Shairport Sync**: By Mike Brady
-- **MMM-ShairportMetadata**: By sdmydbr9
+- **MMM-ShairportMetadata**: By surekap
 - **MMM-OnSpotify**: By Fabrizz

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.